caleb-bb/noeticards/README.md

     2. Create controller
     3. Create HEEX template
     4. Write tests
-3. Create liveviews for cards
-    1. Create files for cards using phx.gen.live with the right args for the different columns of the cards table.
-    2. Delete the automatically-generated migration.
-    3. Add routes for cards, show, index, new, etc. Remember to add the :deck_id so that it'll be in the params.
-    4. Follow the flow of information from "create new card" all the way to the database and back for "view card" "index cards" etc.
+3. Enable adding, removing, and editing cards in/to a deck.
+    1. List all cards in a deck on `show.html.heex`
+    2. Create an "Add New Card" button
+    3. Make cards clickable so that they can be removed or edited
-4. Create quiz functionality for a given deck.
+4. Create quiz functionality for a given deck
 5. Look into login and user auth (stretch)